 There are many more transactions and conversations taking place outside the secure networks that many businesses put in place at their office premises, while many personal computers and laptops will not have the same standard of firewalls, antivirus software and other protection measures as enterprise computers.
 All of this means that companies need to take a few steps to ensure that their data is protected as much as possible in these uncertain times.

 Access to sensitive information should be heavily restricted, and only accessible for critical, time-sensitive tasks.
 Employees should also be given access to VPNs to ensure safe data use and transmission, while they also need to be educated on cybersecurity norms and guidelines to make sure that they are not inadvertently creating a bigger risk for themselves and the company.
-Employees are usually the biggest weakness in any enterprise cybersecurity system, leaving themselves vulnerable to phishing, malware attacks, and other cybersecurity threats.
+Employees are usually the biggest weakness in any enterprise cybersecurity system, leaving themselves vulnerable to phishing, malware attacks, and other coronavirus cybersecurity scams.
 Thus, it is essential that they are protected as much as possible.

 Given how strained healthcare systems already are across the world, we cannot afford attacks on them, or indeed any other essential system, at this point in time.
 Thus, governments and private players both need to make sure that their cybersecurity measures are updated and in place to thwart any such malicious attempts, which could threaten the health infrastructure of a country when needed the most.